Ha-Mundo/Blood-Donation-System/README.md

 # Blood-Donation-System

 I made this social app for all the blood donor that want to help all people who need a urgent blood transfusion.
+No authentication is required since this web app use the email address as user identifier.

 Requirements: